Which of the following statements describes a chemical property? | Study Prep in Pearson+

 1

-Understand the difference between physical and chemical properties: Physical properties can be observed or measured without changing the substance's identity, while chemical properties describe a substance's ability to undergo a chemical change or reaction.
+Understand the difference between physical and chemical properties: Physical properties can be observed or measured without changing the substance's identity, while chemical properties describe a substance's ability to undergo a chemical change.

-Analyze each statement to determine if it describes a physical or chemical property:
+Analyze each statement to determine if it involves a change in the substance's chemical identity or just a physical change.

-1. "Gold has a shiny, metallic luster" describes an appearance, which is a physical property.

-2. "Ice melts at 0 ^\circ C" describes a phase change, which is a physical property.

-3. "Iron reacts with oxygen to form rust" describes a chemical reaction where iron changes into a new substance (rust), indicating a chemical property.
+The statement 'Iron reacts with oxygen to form rust' describes a chemical change because it involves iron combining with oxygen to form a new substance (rust), indicating a chemical property.

-4. "Copper is a good conductor of electricity" describes an electrical property, which is physical.
+The other statements describe physical properties: boiling point of water, electrical conductivity of copper, and melting point of ice, all of which do not involve changing the chemical identity of the substances.

+Therefore, the statement that describes a chemical property is the one involving iron reacting with oxygen to form rust.

 Watch next